rbkush101-a11y/Database-Schema-LibraryDB/README.md

 - **Borrowings** → Junction table for many-to-many relation

 **Relationships:**
-- A Member can borrow many Books
+- A Member can borrow many Books → One-to-Many
-- A Book can be borrowed by many Members
+- A Book can be borrowed by many Members → Many-to-Many (handled with Borrowings table).

 ## 📝 SQL Script
 File: `schema.sql`